 Ted van Griethuysen

 Shakespeare Scene Study.
 A member of the Shakespeare Theatre Company’s permanent acting company since 1987, he has appeared in more than 50 productions, including as Philip II in Don Carlos, John of Gaunt in Richard II, the title role in King Lear, Prospero in The Tempest, Andrew Undershaft in Major Barbara, and Malvolio in Twelfth Night, also at the McCarter Theatre.
 He spent twenty-five years in New York, appearing on Broadway in Gore Vidal’s Romulus, The Moon Besieged, and Inadmissible Evidence (Drama Desk Award).
 Mr. Van Griethuysen was recently seen on the West End in three one-act plays by Tennessee Williams.
 In 1968, he and his wife Rebecca Thompson founded the Opposites Company, an acting company based on the Aesthetic Realism of Eli Siegel.
 He has taught acting privately in New York and at Columbia University, the University of South Carolina, and Manchester Metropolitan University.
-He is the recipient of seven Helen Hayes Awards, the Will Award, and the Richard Bauer Award for Outstanding Contribution to Washington Theatre.
+He is the recipient of seven Helen Hayes Awards, the Will Award, the Richard Bauer Award for Outstanding Contribution to Washington Theatre and in May 2017, he received the Hayes Tribute presented by Supreme Court Justice Ruth Bader Ginsburg.